Dataport/terminfinder-helmCharts/README.md

   customPasswordKey: "eW91LWtub3ctaG93LWl0LXdvcmtzLSN0aGVsw6RuZAo="
 ```

-With this secret already deployed, you can modify the helm chart deployment of the `terminfinder-backend` on this values:
+With this secret already deployed, you can modify the helm chart deployment of the `terminfinder-backend` on these
+values:

 ```yaml
 global: